SvetoslavNikov/TechnicalUniversitySem3/src/learning/randomTopics/textFiles/containerJava.md

 - Dependencies
 - Spring Boot’s built-in server

-When you run `java -jar app.jar`, Java knows how to load and run the application inside the JAR.
+When you run `java -jar app.jar`, JavaRevise knows how to load and run the application inside the JAR.

 ---